laila12399/lailascoaching/content/studies-exposing-perfectionism.md

 While appreciating these findings as possible effects of perfectionism, one should also consider that the same roots that cause perfectionism can also be the roots of patterns that have positive effects.

-It can be helpful to appreciate that perfectionism may be a very dynamic concept and being classified as a perfectionist clearly does not determine your achievements in a positive nor negative manner.
+It can be helpful to appreciate that perfectionism may be a very dynamic concept and being classified as a perfectionist clearly does not determine your achievements or experince in a positive nor negative manner.

 Some contrasting literature, for a more balanced understanding: